minprog/webprogrammeren/Project/60 Video/10 Product Demo.md

 ## Uploading

 After recording your video, upload it to Youtube or another video streaming service.
+Include a link to your video in the `README.md` on Github.